Trilhos do Desenvolvimento: as ferrovias no crescimento da economia brasileira, 1854-1913 (Ed. Livros de Safra, 2018)

 Government debt crises are a fact of political and economic life.
 By the middle of the 19th century most Latin American states had become what modern scholars have labeled "serial defaulters."

 Given Imperial Brazil's enviable record of government borrowing, one would expect it to undergo a broad-based revolution in private finance.
 This study shows it did not.
 Restrictive and arbitrary controls over incorporation, and regulatory barriers to entry by banks, created financial underdevelopment.
 The same political institutions that fostered credible public finance stymied innovation in private capital markets.
-In terms of its consequences for financial development, Brazil's rupture with absolutist government at independence was an inglorious revolution.
+In terms of their consequences for financial development, Imperial Brazil's political institutions produced an inglorious revolution.

 REVIEWS OF INGLORIOUS REVOLUTION

-Inglorious Revolution highlighted in Elio Gaspari's column in the Folha de S.Paulo and O Globo (February 2016); Inglorious Revolution reviewed by Leonardo Monasterio for Pesquisa e Planejamento Econômico (December, 2017); by José Augusto Ribas Miranda ["Da Rua Direita à Lombard Street"] in Revista de História (2017); by Kirsten Schultz in American Historical Review (October 2016); Zephyr Frank in Business History Review (December, 2016); by Anne Hanley at EH.net (June, 2016); by Gail Triner in Journal of Economic History (December 2016); by Melissa Teixeira at H-LatAm (May 2017); by Rafael Ioris in History: Reviews of New Books (December, 2016); by Ulisses Ruiz-de-Gamboa ["Como era solvente meu Império"] in Diário do Comércio (March 2016); by Asher Levine in Americas Quarterly ["What a 19th Century Default Says About Brazil's Crisis Today"] (Winter 2016); Inglorious Revolution recommended reading at Casa das Garças (February 2016); ; profiled by the research foundation of the state of São Paulo (FAPESP), ["Quem não deve não tem crédito"]
+Inglorious Revolution highlighted by Elio Gaspari in the Folha de S.Paulo and O Globo (February 2016); Inglorious Revolution reviewed by Teresa Cribelli for Hispanic American Historical Review (May, 2018); by Leonardo Monasterio for Pesquisa e Planejamento Econômico (December, 2017); by José Augusto Ribas Miranda ["Da Rua Direita à Lombard Street"] in Revista de História (2017), with synopsis at "Por que o Brasil não teve uma Wall Street?"
+(2018); by Kirsten Schultz in American Historical Review (October 2016); Zephyr Frank in Business History Review (December, 2016); by Anne Hanley at EH.net (June, 2016); by Gail Triner in Journal of Economic History (December 2016); by Melissa Teixeira at H-LatAm (May 2017); by Rafael Ioris in History: Reviews of New Books (December, 2016); by Ulisses Ruiz-de-Gamboa ["Como era solvente meu Império"] in Diário do Comércio (March 2016); by Asher Levine in Americas Quarterly ["What a 19th Century Default Says About Brazil's Crisis Today"] (Winter 2016); Inglorious Revolution recommended reading at Casa das Garças (under "Leituras," then "Livros") (February 2016); profiled by the research foundation of the state of São Paulo (FAPESP), ["Quem não deve não tem crédito"]

 PRAISE FOR INGLORIOUS REVOLUTION